How to cope with common side effects

 Dry mouth

-Dry mouth is very common and easily treatable without medicine.
+Dry mouth is very common and can often be easily treated without medication.

-To treat dry mouth, increase your intake of water by drinking regularly throughout the day.
+To treat dry mouth, increase your water intake by drinking regularly throughout the day.

 You can also try chewing sugar-free gum or sweets to promote salivation.

 You should also avoid grapefruit juice to quench your thirst.
-Grapefruit juice is infamous for interacting with certain medicines, such as statins, and resulting in undesired and sometimes dangerous effects.
+Grapefruit juice is notorious for interacting with certain medications, such as statins, and causing undesired and sometimes dangerous effects.

 Tiredness

-Tiredness is another side effect which may go away as your body adjusts to the medicine.
+Tiredness is another side effect that may subside as your body adjusts to the medicine.

-If you feel tired after taking your medicine, especially if your daytime is affected, speak to your doctor to check whether it is possible to take your medicine near bedtime.
+If you feel tired after taking your medicine, especially if it affects your daytime, speak to your doctor to check if it's possible to take your medicine near bedtime.
 This will prevent the side effects from affecting you during the daytime.

 If you feel drowsy, avoid driving or operating machinery until you feel alert again.